UoM-ResPlat-DevOps/SysAdminCourse/Lessons/Lesson_1.md

 -- *Slide* --
 ## Job Control
-Users and administrators may cance a job with `scancel [jobid]` Users and administrators can retrieve detailed information about a job with: `scontrol show job [jobid]` Administrators can specify the new walltime for a job. e.g., `scontrol update jobid=1042541 TimeLimit=30-0:0:0` -- *Slide End* --
+Users and administrators may cance a job with `scancel [jobid]`
+Users and administrators can retrieve detailed information about a job with: `scontrol show job [jobid]`
+-- *Slide End* --

 -- *Slide* --
+## Job Control (cont..)
+Administrators can specify the new walltime for a job. e.g., `scontrol update jobid=1042541 TimeLimit=30-0:0:0`
+We have a script for for checking bad jobs `check_bad_jobs.sh` and one for users `check_my_bad_jobs.sh` -- *Slide End* --

+-- *Slide* --
 ## Slurm Metrics
-* Managers often want usage metrics.
-The following sreport command provides examples of utilisation: e.g., `sreport -t Hours cluster Utilization start=2016-01-01 end=2016-11-10` `sreport cluster AccountUtilizationByUser cluster=spartan user=khalid start=2016-01-01 end=2017-01-17` -- *Slide End* --
+Managers often want usage metrics.
+The following sreport command provides examples of utilisation: e.g., `sreport -t Hours cluster Utilization start=2016-01-01 end=2016-11-10`
+`sreport cluster AccountUtilizationByUser cluster=spartan user=khalid start=2016-01-01 end=2017-01-17`
+-- *Slide End* --

 -- *Slide* --
 ## Deployment
-* To build a bare-metal or cloud node see: `https://github.com/UoM-ResPlat-DevOps/ops-doc/wiki/Build-Spartan-Nodes`
+To build a bare-metal or cloud node see: `https://github.com/UoM-ResPlat-DevOps/ops-doc/wiki/Build-Spartan-Nodes`
-* If a node needs to be upgraded etc, set it for drain.
+If a node needs to be upgraded etc, set it for drain.
 Check the workload of non-cloud partitions beforehand (`sinfo -p $partition`), and jobs on the nodes (`spartan-m: ~/jobsonnode.sh $node` or `squeue -w $nodename`
 -- *Slide End* --

 -- *Slide* --
 ## Deployment (cont...)
-* Then run the drain command `scontrol update nodename=$nodes state=DRAIN reason="$reason"`.
+Then run the drain command `scontrol update nodename=$nodes state=DRAIN reason="$reason"`.
 The node, if idle, will go to drain.
 If it it has jobs running it will be marked as `draining`.
 Node status can be checked with `downbecause`.
 To return drained nodes to production use `scontrol update nodename=$nodes state=RESUME`.
 -- *Slide End* --

 -- *Slide* --
 ## Deployment (cont..)
 * You can stop Slurm from scheduling jobs on a per partition basis by setting that partition's state to DOWN.
 Set its state UP to resume scheduling.
 For example:
 `$ scontrol update PartitionName=$partition State=DOWN`
 `$ scontrol update PartitionName=$partition State=UP`
 -- *Slide End* --

 -- *Slide* --
 ## Spartan Upgrades
-* Spartan has regular updates of packages and controlled upgrades of the kernel. `https://github.com/UoM-ResPlat-DevOps/ops-doc/wiki/Weekly-Upgrades---Spartan`
-* When upgrading Slurm, SlurmDBD must be upgraded first, always. `https://slurm.schedmd.com/quickstart_admin.html#upgrade`.
+When upgrading Slurm, SlurmDBD must be upgraded first, always. `https://slurm.schedmd.com/quickstart_admin.html#upgrade`.
 Detailed instructions on the Wiki `https://github.com/UoM-ResPlat-DevOps/ops-doc/wiki/Spartan-Upgrades`.
+We have a risk register for when significant failure results due to open bugs on our infrastructure. `https://github.com/UoM-ResPlat-DevOps/ops-doc/wiki/Risk-Register`
 -- *Slide End* --

 -- *Slide* --